james168ma/supreme-bot/README.md

 A bot to cop Supreme items.
 Spun off of [this](https://youtu.be/AGpKm0pdTMM) YouTube tutorial.

-When you run the bot, it will login to google for you, and watch YouTube videos in order to get an easier reCaptcha.
+When you run the bot, it will login to Google for you and watch YouTube videos in order to get an easier reCaptcha.
 Before the drop, it will switch to the Supreme website.
 Once the drop happens, be ready to do the reCaptcha quickly.

 ---